 Career Path: Services and Labor

 The service and labor industry is comprised of many miscellaneous occupations.
 One of the biggest components of the service and labor industry, however, is the food service division.
 This is not surprising, as food is such an important factor in many different cultures.
 Dining is also a social experience for many individuals, and the numbers prove that the food industry is going strong.
-By the end of 2009, restaurants will have provided more than 70 billion meal and snack occasions, which includes dining out, take-away, and catering, according to the National Restaurant Association.
+Restaurants will have provided more than 70 billion meal and snack occasions by the end of the year, which includes dining out, take-away, and catering, according to the National Restaurant Association.

 Food service includes kitchen work, hosting, serving, and other aspects of running a restaurant.
 A big development in the food service industry is in the kitchen with the chefs.
 Chefs are mainly known for preparing orders, but they also handle the grocery shopping for the establishment.
 Some also create menus for dining chains or work in specialized niches, like working with NASA to create space-friendly foods for the astronauts.